Asian carp in North America: Background

 The four dominant fish species known in the United States as Asian carp are introduced invasive species.
 They all cause harm within their new environments.

 Specifically, the four most well-known species of invasive Asian carp are black carp (Mylopharyngodon piceus), grass carp (Ctenopharyngodon idella), silver carp (Hypophthalmichthys molitrix), and bighead carp (Hypophthalmichthys nobilis).

-Black carp are carnivorous and feed on native mussels and snails, some of which can be already endangered.
+Black carp are carnivorous and feed on native mussels and snails, some of which are already endangered.
 Grass carp are herbivores that feed on aquatic plants, and can alter the food webs of a new environment by altering the communities of vegetations, invertebrates and fish.
 Silver and bighead carp are filter feeders of planktons, which are necessary food sources for larval fish and native mussels.

 The extremely high abundance of bighead and silver carp in the Mississippi basin has caused great concern because of the potential for competition with native species for food and living space.
 Because of their algae-eating nature, they are not easily drawn to most baits and are thus difficult to capture by normal angling methods used by recreational fishermen.

 Introduction in North America

-In the 1970s, Asian fish farmers in mostly southern states began importing Asian carp from China to help clean their commercial ponds.
+In the 1970s, fish farmers in mostly southern states began importing Asian carp from China to help clean their commercial ponds.
 The rise in the populations of bighead and silver carp has been dramatic where they are established in the Mississippi River basin.
 Although many sources cite the record floods of the 1990s as the means by which Asian carp escaped aquaculture ponds into the Mississippi River, this is apocryphal.
 There is at least one known escape of bighead carp from aquaculture ponds in 1995, but bighead and silver carp were established in the Mississippi River basin prior to 1990.
 Grass carp have been reproducing in the Mississippi River since the 1970s.

 Because of their prominence, and because they were imported to the United States much later than other carp native to Asia, the term "Asian carp" is often used with the intended meaning of only grass, black, silver, and bighead carp.
 Of the Asian carp introduced to the United States, only two (crucian and black carp) are not known to be firmly established.
 Crucian carp is probably extirpated.
 Since 2003, however, several adult, fertile black carp have been captured from the Atchafalaya and other rivers connected to the Mississippi River.
 Dr. Leo Nico, in the book Black carp: Biological Synopsis and Risk Assessment of an Introduced Fish, reports that black carp are probably established in the United States.
 In South Florida, the local water management district stocks the canals with sterilized grass carp to control the hydrilla plant, which tends to block the locks and drainage valves used to control water flow from the Everglades.